The long-term sickness of staff can cause huge problems for a school.

 A staff member who is off work due to long-term sickness will need to submit a “Fit Note” from their GP.
 This will certify them as unfit to work, and explain the reasons why.
 It will also state how long the fit note is to last for.
 Staff should be made aware that a failure to submit Fit Notes may have an impact on their receipt of sick pay.

 Sometimes Fit Notes can be sparse, and unhelpful.
-The Fit Note may not relate the specific medical condition and its effect on the ability to work.
+The Fit Note may not relate to the specific medical condition and its effect on the ability to work.

 If you are not satisfied with the contents of a Fit Note you may consider obtaining medical evidence from elsewhere.
 What may be more helpful is an independent referral to an Occupational Health specialist.
 This often gives a more detailed insight into the reasons for the staff member’s long-term absence.